kahlan/kahlan/docs/README.md

 });
 ```

-### Custom Stubs
+### <a name="custom-stubbing"></a>Custom Stubs

-There's also a couple of options for creating some stubs which inherit a class, implement interfaces or use traits.
+There are also a couple of options for creating some stubs which inherit a class, implement interfaces or use traits.

 An example using `'extends'`:

 ```php
 it("stubs an instance with a parent class", function() {